 data entry

 Your basal body temperature can be measured when you wake up in the morning using an inexpensive special thermometer that you can buy at your drugstore.
+Optionally, you may measure it automatically using a wearable device.
 You can easily observe your cervical fluid when you go to the bathroom.

 Your basal body temperature rises after ovulation due to increased progesterone in your bloodstream.
 Your cervical fluid is the fluid that is produced by your cervix as ovulation is approaching.
 You can see and feel it in or outside your vagina.
 Cervical fluid, which is sometimes called cervical mucus (CM), changes throughout your cycle depending on your fertility status.
 It becomes watery and stretchy, like raw egg white when you are most fertile just before ovulation.